What is Mediation?

 A Cooperative, Joint Solution

-neutral person, parties in a mediation identify points of agreement, explore solutions
+a neutral person, parties in a mediation identify points of agreement, explore

-and reach a joint agreement to resolve legal controversies.
-The parties are in control
+solutions and reach a joint agreement to resolve legal controversies.
+The parties

-in lieu of going to court.
-In King County, parties in a family law dispute are required to
+used in lieu of going to court.
+In King County, parties in a family law dispute are

-or both parties may request to discontinue it at any time and proceed to litigate the
+Either or both parties may request to discontinue it at any time and proceed to

 Not a Process for Reconciliation, Therapy or "Negotiations"

 Mediation can enhance communications between parties.
 Reconciliation in a divorce

 or separation, for example, may result.
 The process may even be therapeutic.

 However, mediation is not intended to be used to help parties reconcile, nor to